 When you arrive in Perth, you'll arrive in Australia's sunniest state capital which is also four hours closer to the UK than Sydney.
-The state is the country's largest, where 12,500km of pristine white beaches contrast with the deep red of ancient rock formations and the lush greenery of the stunning southern regions.
+Western Australia is the country's largest state, where 12,500km of pristine white beaches contrast with the deep red of ancient rock formations and the lush greenery of the stunning southern regions.

 Western Australia is a nature lovers' paradise, from swimming with wild dolphins and walking among the treetops in the South West, to swimming with whale sharks and manta rays on the Coral Coast.
 Margaret River has become a centre for gourmet food and wine experiences, while the North West is famed for its dramatic landscapes including the beehive-like formations of the Bungle Bungles.

-Return Economy flights to Perth from London Heathrow via Dubai start from £721 for departures between 8 April and 30 June 2015, Monday to Thursday.* Offer ends 4 September 2014, unless sold out before, for bookings made at least three days before departure.
+Return Economy flights to Perth from London Heathrow via Dubai start from £655 for departures between 9 April and 30 June 2015, Monday to Thursday.* Offer ends 30 November 2014, unless sold out before.
 Availability may be limited.
 Qantas codeshare flights between Dubai and Perth are operated by Emirates.

 Experience extraordinary Western Australia with Qantas.

 Explore more of Australia with the Qantas Walkabout Pass

-There is so much to see and do in Western Australia.
-Explore Ningaloo Reef where you can swim with the world's largest fish shark - or snorkel with manta rays.
-Broome is celebrated for its pearling history and whale watching, and is the gateway to the wilderness of the North West.
+There is so much to see and do in Western Australia; fly to Exmouth and explore Ningaloo Reef where you can swim with the world's largest fish, the whale shark, or snorkel with manta rays.
+Broome is celebrated for its pearling history and whale watching, as well as being the gateway to the wilderness of the Kimberley region in the North West.

 Choose the multi-city option when making your booking to Australia to include the Qantas Walkabout Pass.